andrechristikan/ack-nestjs-boilerplate-docs/features.md

 # Features

-This section will explain some features from **ack-nestjs-boilerplate-mongoose**.
+This section will explain some features.

 ## Centralize Configuration